beckje01/talks/greach-2015-sec-ratpack.md

 -note
 This is why we don't have to put a login handler directly in the chain it is done for us.

+--
+## Tie in for Users

+CellarHQ uses the AuthSuccessCallback to tie into some of their functions such as setting the default "cellar" to display.